Rodrigo3441/Rodrigo3441/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Rodrigo3441/Rodrigo3441](https://github.com/Rodrigo3441/Rodrigo3441)

-- ⚡ I want to become a Data Engineer
+- ⚡ I want to work with Data

 <h3 align="left">Languages and Tools:</h3>